Christian Union (Netherlands): Cabinet participation

-Ideology and issues
+Ideology

 The CU describes itself as a Christian social party.
 The party has its roots in orthodox Protestant (i.e. mostly Reformed) parties, often referred to as the "small right".
 It combines a conservative point of view on ethical and foreign policy issues, with more centre-left ideas on economic, asylum, social and environmental issues.
 Its conservative reformed ideals are reflected in its program of principles.
 It believes that the state is the swordmaiden of God.
 It bases its politics directly on the Bible.
 However, it sees separate duties for the state and the church in public life: the church should spread the Word of God, while the state should merely uphold public morality.
 The state should respect the religion of its citizens.
 Other Christian principles, like neighbourly love and stewardship for the Earth, however have given the CU's political program a centre-left orientation.

-Some of CU's conservative policies include:
+Some of CU's socially conservative policies include: